Updated 21 Jan 2025

 - Information about the go-to vet for the pets you’re going to be caring for

-Avoid unnecessary concern by checking whether your new pet pal has a peculiar habit or problem, and if the home has any stiff locks or wobbly floorboards to watch out for.
 Is the front door super finicky?
 Is there a specific way to lock doors?
 Does the water in the shower take a while to get hot?
 Ask the owner to leave you notes and information on any of these to avoid any surprises.

-Everything about the pets: personality, schedule and routine
+Everything about the pets

-- What’s their personality like?
+- What is the pet's personality like?

 - Is there anything that scares them and that you should avoid?